The 7 Common Mistakes of Not Maintaining Your IT Equipment and How to Avoid Them

 5. Not monitoring system performance

-6. Not training staff in equipment use
+6. Not training personnel in equipment usage

-1. Identify training needs: Assess what knowledge and skills are necessary for staff.
+Identify training needs: Assess what knowledge and skills are necessary for staff.

-2. Develop a training plan: Create a plan that includes regular training sessions and updates on new technologies.
+Develop a training plan: Create a plan that includes regular training sessions and updates on new technologies.

-Proper training not only improves team performance but can also save costs in the long run by reducing the need for repairs and frequent replacements.
+Proper training not only improves team performance but can also save costs in the long run by reducing the need for frequent repairs and replacements.

 7. Not having a contingency plan